emn178/flash-messenger-rails/README.md

 ```

 ### Helpers
-In controller, you can use helper methods to output flash messages directly:
+In controller, you can use helper methods to output flash messages:
 ```ruby
 flash_message('Successful!')
 flash_message('Error!', :type => :error)